timokoch/dumux-braindiffusion-miniapp/README.md

 cd ../../post && python plot_curvefit.py
 ```

 to inspect the results.
-This is thought to be used for debugging purposes only.
+This is intended for debugging purposes only.

 If you need an unpublished version of the dataset for testing during development,
 you need to supply a Zenodo access token for `make`